-- New amenities building and shade structure for BBQ's

-- New accessible ramp to the baths

-- New shaded lawn areas for picnics
+- New amenities building and shade structure for BBQ's - New accessible ramp to the baths - New accessible paths that lead to all key elements including the amenities/shade building, baths and parking area - New shaded lawn areas for picnics

 The Master Plan allows for joint venture proposals in conjunction with the SLSC redevelopment which could include licensed premises.
-The footprints of the SLSC, The Pavilion and similar structures are indicative and could increase or decrease in size subject to final area requirements and coastal hazards and sea
+The footprints of the SLSC, The Pavilion and similar structures are indicative and could increase or decrease in size subject to final area requirements and coastal hazards and sea level rise studies.